 Black Lung Benefits

-View this PDF document to learn about Black Lung Benefits, the claims process, and steps needed to submit a claim.
+View the PDF document below to learn about Black Lung Benefits and the claims process.

 Frequently Asked Questions

 Black lung disease is actually a collection of different lung diseases that can occur due to exposure to coal mine dust.
 There are many different things that make up coal mine dust, including